How To Protect Customer Online Credit Card Payments

 Use Two-Factor Authentication

 The use of two-factor authentication for your company’s accounts ensures that payments are better protected, and it is a good idea to encourage this layer of security for your customers as well.
 With two-factor authentication, you can use a fingerprint scan in conjunction with a PIN or password to authorize payments or even to unlock doors or computers.
 Mobile wallets with this feature often ask users to type in a PIN or the card’s security code and then touch the device’s fingerprint scanner, but other methods can include texting a code to a number on file, entering the password for an email account or answering a security question.
+For secure email communication, ensure you have DMARC setup correctly.

 Remember Physical Location Security

 Ultimately, your digital security is only as good as your physical security.
 If you have all the newest and best cybersecurity tools at your disposal, but leave your doors unlocked and your computer password stuck to the monitor, then malicious actors can access all of your data and that of your customers.
 Some sound advice is to keep your important files in a locked cabinet or fire-resistant safe and have a locking door for your file room.
 It is also important to limit and monitor physical keys for business doors as well as change relevant codes and retrieve keys when personnel leave your employment.
-Security systems with alarms and cameras can be linked to your cybersecurity systems and many firms will offer monitoring of all these systems.

 Efforts to protect online customer credit card payments are evolving alongside eCommerce, making it easier for you to find the right cybersecurity tools for secure online transactions.
 Once you have your physical and IT environments secure, you can find the right payment platforms as well as verification and authentication protocols to keep data safe from malicious actors while keeping up with the speed of business.